jerry-curl/ai-tells/README.md

 # AI Tells

-**AI Tells** is a small, model-neutral writing skill for finding and removing phrases and constructions that make prose sound machine-made.
+**AI Tells** is a small, model-neutral skill for finding and removing the phrases and constructions that make writing sound machine-made.

 The focus is not on banning individual words.
 It is on recognizing the *shape* of writing that announces its own importance, narrates its own emphasis, or falls into repetitive assistant-style templates.